tornikejandieri/fastify-integration-with-omno-api/README.md

 > /create-transaction initiates transaction process (createTransaction function in transactionController.js), before that controller executes we have authenticate middleware (prehandler in Fastify terminology).

 IMPORTANT: Make sure to include json object in the request body.
+In the Postman:

+1. Go to `body`
+2. Select `raw`
-In the Postman go to body, then select raw, then paste same json object that we have in data.json file in project.
+3. Paste same json object that we have in data.json file in project.
 Without that data server will reject your request.

 > Webhook will be sent to the address your write in the hookUrl from json object, so dont forget to include same url provided by LocalTunnel into hookUrl, callback and callbackFail.